Over 800 million people around the world live in poverty, and are subject to poor water quality.

 A key part of the treatment is the use of the SkyHydrant™ Filter which is extremely effective in removing contaminated particles in water including disease carrying bacteria.

-Each Skyhydrant costs around $5,000 delivered to the community.
+Each Skyhydrant costs around $5,000 delivered to the community together with pipes and tanks.

 The Skyhydrants can provide up to 1,000 litres/hour of filtered, high quality water for up to 10 years.